Frequently Asked Questions

-So what do conveyancers charge?
+What do conveyancers charge?

 Any real estate transaction is a complicated process with many costs involved.
 One of these will be the fees paid to your conveyancer.

-As a professional body, the AICSA does not set or regulate the fees charged by our members.
+As a professional body, AICSA does not set or regulate the fees charged by our members.
 Conveyancers have expert skills to complete your transaction effectively and efficiently; their fees reflect their professionalism and the complexity of your transaction.
 Whatever the fee, remember you are buying peace of mind.